Here This Christmas: Background and release

 "Here This Christmas" was co-written by Josh Varnadore and OneRepublic bandmates Brent Kutzle and Ryan Tedder.
 It was also produced by Kutzle.
 Stefani had previously collaborated with Tedder on her comeback single, "Baby Don't Lie", in 2014.
 Of the nineteen tracks on the reissue of You Make It Feel Like Christmas, "Here This Christmas" and "Sleigh Ride" are the only two not produced by busbee or Eric Valentine; busbee, who co-wrote eight original songs with Stefani and produced all of the album, died in 2019 after battling glioblastoma.
 "Here This Christmas" was released for digital download and streaming in the United States as a single on October 23, 2020, through Interscope Records.
 In its official announcement, Stefani posted to her Instagram account: "Grateful to have worked w [sic] Ryan Tedder on this one".
 Following the song's release, Kelli Skye Fadroski from the Orange County Register noted how Stefani's career has headed into a "holly jolly direction" over the course of the last several years.
 A promotional audio video for "Here This Christmas" was uploaded to Stefani's YouTube channel the same day as its digital release.
 "Here This Christmas" serves as the official theme for the Hallmark Channel's annual seasonal programming block Countdown to Christmas, which broadcasts holiday-themed films and television series leading up to Christmas day.
-The song and "Sleigh Ride" were featured prominently in advertisements for the block and were released for airplay rotation on the Hallmark Channel Sirius XM radio channel.
+The song and "Sleigh Ride" were featured prominently in advertisements for the block and were released for airplay rotation on the Hallmark Channel SiriusXM radio channel.
 Philiana Ng from Entertainment Tonight pointed out that Stefani joins Shelton, who had already established a business relationship with Hallmark earlier in 2018.